ChengPing Bai* and ChenLiang Zhao Pages 156 - 165 ( 10 )

 Hydrogen sulfide, neuroprotection, transient global cerebral ischemia (tGCI), ischemic stroke, extracellular signalregulated kinases 1 and 2 (ERK1/2).

-Department of Neurology, Affiliated Hospital of Qinghai University, 810001, Xining, Qinghai, Department of Critical Care Medicine, The Fourth Affiliated Hospital, School of Medicine, Zhejiang University, 322000, Yiwu, Zhejiang
+Department of Neurology, Affiliated Hospital of Qinghai University, 810001, Xining, Qinghai, The Fourth Affiliated Hospital, Zhejiang University School of Medicine, Yiwu 322000, Zhejiang